cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/02-relational-algebra/relational-algebra.rst

 Expression trees
 ----------------

 Another representation of relational algebra expressions is in the form of a tree.
 Expression trees are a useful visual representation of a query.

+..

-We will make use of them again in Chapter XXX, which is concerned with how database software considers different action plans for executin a query.
+    We will make use of them again in Chapter XXX, which is concerned with how database software considers different action plans for executing a query.

 We will again demonstrate using the query: